MINISTRY OF PETROLEUM & NATURAL GAS

 Weight Limits:

-The maximum safe weight of petroleum carried in a tank vehicle
+- The maximum safe weight of petroleum carried in a tank vehicle is the difference between the unladen weight of the vehicle and the maximum gross weight allowed under transport regulations.

 65. Restriction on Other Use:

-cannot be used for any other purpose unless explicitly authorized by
+- A tank vehicle meant specifically for transporting petroleum in bulk cannot be used for any other purpose unless explicitly authorized by the Chief Controller in writing.

 66. Trailers: